Search the Whole Web to quickly find what you're looking for:

 First, arrange at least two more treatments, at weekly (or thereabouts) intervals.
 Bowen works best if you have three or more sessions close together, each about one week or so apart.

 Keep drinking lots of water – filtered if possible.
 Although the need for so much water tails off within a few days, for most people it’s good practice to drink water regularly.
-(Some people do drink too much, however, but we would tell you if we thought this applied to you.)
+(Some people do drink too much, however, and in so doing may weaken their Kidney Yang energy.
+We would tell you if we thought this applied to you.)

 Light exercise – eg walking – is very good – every day.
 Heavy exercise is usually less conducive to healing at this stage.